0MNIP0TENT/the_flood/README.md

 ## Getting python starcraft 2
 pip sc2

-## In the main.py file there are 4 overridable methods for controlling base expansion, upgrades, training units, and attacking.
+## In the main.py file there are 6 overridable methods for controlling base expansion, upgrades, training units, and attacking.
 The base is automatically defended with a methode I wrote called kill_invaders.

-## exaple.py shows how you should use the main.py file yourself.
+## example.py shows how you should use the main.py file yourself and is a reference.

+## To get started you should run the main.py file then add functionality to it.

 Interesting abilities may be added in the future.